- Why do judges give multiple life sentences?

 - States that allow juvenile life without parole

-In some states or jurisdictions, a life sentence can be misleading as it does not mean that the convicted criminal will be incarcerated for the rest of that person’s natural life.
-More often than not, it is a regular prison sentence that comes with the possibility of parole after a certain amount of years.
 State law dictates the length of the sentence that the prisoner has to serve before becoming eligible for parole.
-Total time served can be a percentage such as 85% of the period or a set number of years – 2, 10, 15, 20, 25, 40, or even 99.
-Once the life sentence or appropriate portion of the life sentence has been carried out, a parole board will decide whether the offender should be released on parole or sent back to prison.
+Total time served can be a percentage such as 85% of the period or a set number of years with the shortest life sentence being 2 years and the longest life sentence being the rest of the persons natural life.
+Sentencing for a life sentence can vary in length between 2, 10, 15, 20, 25, 40, or even 99 years.
+Once the life sentence or appropriate portion of the life sentence has been carried out and the inmate is eligible for parole, a parole board will decide whether the offender should be released on parole or sent back to prison.

-*Note – Some states such as California have a Life Without Parole which means spending the rest of a person’s natural life in prison.
+*Note – Many states have a Life Without Parole which means spending the rest of a person’s natural life in prison.

 What is the length of a life sentence?